-Coronavirus brings down the curtain on Hippfest in Bo’ness
+Coronavirus brings down the curtain on HippFest in Bo’ness

 “Please be assured Falkirk Community Trust venues remain open for ‘business as usual’ and there will be screenings at the Hippodrome over the Festival dates, March 18 to 22, and beyond”.

-The replacement screening programme for the Hippodrome will be posted on the Hippfest website at https://www.hippodromecinema.co.uk/silent-film-festival/ early next week.
+The replacement screening programme for the Hippodrome will be posted on the Hippfest website at www.hippodromecinema.co.uk/silent-film-festival/ this week.

-Here’s what self isolating means - and what to do if there’s a chance you could have coronavirus